gagan-raj-dev-19/DS.A_PRACTICE/README.md

 ### 💭 Final Note
 > "DSA is not just a skill; it's a mindset.
 Keep pushing, keep solving, and most importantly, enjoy the process!"
+> "Thank you, Striver, GeeksforGeeks, and the coding community—you inspire and motivate me!"